SpaceWaves keynote speaker Mark Wiese answers questions about the role of NASA and private space investment

-They said NASA will be the science supplier and the funnel for astronaut needs, but commercial lunar partnerships will supply a conduit of getting the agency’s science instruments to places like the moon and Mars.
+They said NASA will be the science supplier and the funnel for astronaut needs, but commercial lunar partnerships will supply a conduit to get the agency’s science instruments to places like the moon and Mars.

 A current project centers around sustainability needs and practices to establish in space.
-NASA is currently working to recycle things sent into orbit and this project may help drive sustainability efforts back on Earth.
+NASA is working to recycle things sent into orbit, and this project may help drive sustainability efforts back on Earth.